andikatjacobdennis/UML/sequence/SequenceDiagram.md

 - `:PaymentMethod` (User Management package).
 - `ExternalPaymentGateway` (external system interacting via `IPaymentProcessor`).

-**Note**: The `Administrator` class and its realization of `IInventoryManager` are excluded, as they are not directly involved in the Checkout process.

 ---

 ## Step 3: Specify Messages and Interactions

-The interactions, as defined in the provided PlantUML script, include:
+The interactions, as defined in the updated PlantUML script, include:
 - `:Customer` calls `:ShoppingCart.calculateTotal()` to compute the total cost.
 - `:ShoppingCart` iterates over `:CartItem` in a `loop` to calculate subtotals, invoking `:Product.getDetails()` for pricing information.
 - `:Customer` validates inventory by calling `:Product.IInventoryManager::checkStock()` in a `loop`, with an `alt` fragment to handle stock availability or throw an `InsufficientStockException` (canceling checkout if unavailable).